• Buy From Us

 Some people may believe that forgiveness and radical acceptance are synonymous.
 They are opposed.
 Forgiveness entails doing something nice for the other person, whereas radical acceptance entails doing something nice for yourself.

-Origins of Radical Self Acceptance
+Origins of Radical Self-Acceptance

 The concept of radical acceptance stems from Marsha Linehan’s 1993 proposal of dialectical behavior therapy (DBT).
 This type of therapy was created to help people diagnosed with borderline personality disorder who were experiencing intense emotions.
-It is, however, beneficial for other issues, such as depression and eating disorders.

 Clients are taught how to practice distress tolerance during DBT, which allows them to stop turning painful situations into long-term suffering.
 Distress tolerance, rather than signaling approval of a problem, indicates acceptance and emotional detachment.